 Visions of Simplicity to Create a Unique Experience

-For the minimalist artists, their work was about more than just reducing the elements of a piece.
+For minimalist artists, their work was about more than just reducing the elements of a piece.
 They sought to create a unique experience – one that encourages the viewer to take a step back and appreciate the beauty of simplicity.
-And most of them, couldn’t relate to the term minimalism at all.
+And most of them, couldn’t relate to the term Minimalism at all.
 To them, their work was so much more than just “minimal.”

 It must have been an exciting time when all these artists took a new direction.
-In this article I have focused on what I consider to be the most influential minimalist artists who were pioneers of this movement.
-However, I would like to mention the works of the following artists: Barnett Newman (who has not actually been called a minimalist artist, but whose work is characterized by a strong minimalist aesthetic), Robert Mangold, Larry Bell, Fred Sandback, Richard Serra, and Anne Truitt.
+In this article, I have focused on what I consider to be the most influential Minimalist Artists who were pioneers of this movement.
+However, I would like to mention the works of the following artists: Barnett Newman (who has not actually been called a Minimalist Artist, but whose work is characterized by a strong minimalist aesthetic), Robert Mangold, Larry Bell, Fred Sandback, Richard Serra, and Anne Truitt.

-If you want to get to know contemporary minimalist artists, I recommend this article: Minimalist Artists to Watch in 2023
+If you want to get to know contemporary Minimalist Artists, I recommend this article: Minimalist Artists to Watch in 2023

-For those who want to see the works of Flavin, Judd, McCracken and Sandback in motion, I definitely recommend the following link by David Zwirner.
+For those who want to see the works of Flavin, Judd, McCracken, and Sandback in motion, I definitely recommend the following link by David Zwirner.
 This is an installation video by Pushpin Films of a past exhibition: Flavin, Judd, McCracken, Sandback at David Zwirner

 Further Reading/ Resources